-- Remove the outer leaves from the spring greens, and then cut in half lengthways.
+- Remove the outer leaves from the spring greens, and then cut them in half lengthways.

-- Place the two heads in half, so you end up with 4 pieces, then place cut side down on 2 microwavable plates
+- Cut the two heads in half, so you end up with 4 pieces, then place cut side down on 2 microwavable plates.

 - Make a couple of incisions in the top.